What about cremation?

 It depends entirely on how you wish to celebrate your loved one’s life.
 Cremation provides you with increased flexibility when you make your funeral and cemetery arrangements.

 - hold a funeral service before the cremation

 - have a memorial service at the time of cremation or after the cremation with the urn present

 - opt for a committal service at the final disposition of cremated remains.
 (Committal services have been held beside the ocean, in bush settings, or at a spot particularly loved by the deceased.)

 How soon after the funeral will the actual cremation take place?

-In most cases the cremation takes place on the same day as the funeral service.
+In most cases the cremation takes place within 24 hours of the funeral service.
+Additional charges do usually apply if you wish to guarantee a cremation on the same day as the funeral service.

 What happens during the cremation process?